bernorieder/hybridclassification/README.md

 This is a collection of Python scripts that facilitate experimentation and application of machine learning to text classification.
 The basic logic is that (possibly manually) classified units of text are used to train a classifier that can then be applied to another set of units to classify them.
 Classes are taken from the training material.

 There are two sets of scripts:
-* The files in the "bayes" folder use simple and rather fast techniques to derive a classifier: multinominal bayes or support vector machine, both using the implementations from scikit-learn.
+* The files in the 'bayes' folder use simple and rather fast techniques to derive a classifier: multinominal bayes or support vector machine, both using the implementations from scikit-learn.
-* The files in the "keras" folder use a combination of deep learning techniques using the Keras framework, which wraps around lower level ML frameworks such as TensorFlow.
+* The files in the 'keras' folder use a combination of deep learning techniques using the Keras framework, which wraps around lower level ML frameworks such as TensorFlow.

+To use these scripts, you need two files:
+1. a CSV to use for training that has a column with text units and a column with class labels;
+2. a CSV to classify that has a column with text units;

 ## requirements